 After the epidemic was over, Burroughs resumed his education.
 He attended the Phillips Academy in Andover, Massachusetts, then the Michigan Military Academy, from which he graduated in 1895.
 He applied to the United States Military Academy at West Point, but failed the entrance exam.
 So, Burroughs enlisted in the military and became a soldier with the 7th U.S. Cavalry in Fort Grant, Arizona territory.
 His military career was cut short when he was diagnosed with a heart condition and discharged in 1897.

-For the next two years, Burroughs drifted and did ranch work.
+For the next two years, Burroughs became a drifter, working primarily as a ranch hand.
 Then, in 1899, he took a job at his father's firm.
 In 1900, Burroughs married his girlfriend Emma Centennia Hulbert.
 Four years later, he quit his job and worked at menial jobs in both Chicago and Idaho.
 After seven years working at low paying jobs, he found decent work as a pencil sharpener wholesaler.
 By this time, he and Emma had two children, and he had begun writing part-time.

 Tarzan Of The Apes told the story of a white man raised by apes after his parents, an English couple (Lord and Lady Greystoke) who were marooned in the African jungle, die.
 Adopted as an infant by a female ape named Kala, Tarzan (which means white skin in the ape language) grows up to become a man of formidable intelligence, strength, and speed - a great hunter.
 He also discovers his parents' cabin, finds their books, and teaches himself their language.
 The jealous ape leader Korchak attacks Tarzan, who kills him and becomes the new lord of the apes.